-The results in Figure 9 show that there is little influence on error from the number of non-terminals.
+The results in Figure 6 show that there is little influence on error from the number of non-terminals.
 We see an increase in the error in the not-corrupted version when the number of non-terminals reaches 5, but for number of non-terminals 1-4 we do not see any significant changes.
 Also, the error in the not-corrupted version does not increase significantly as long as the value of noise is less than about 0.5.
 Corruption of the graph structure, as expected, causes greater error than non-corruption.
-The error increases significantly even with 0.1 noise, and is close to 100% for noise 0.3 and higher.
+The error increase significantly even with 0.1 noise, and is close to 100% for noise 0.3 and higher.

-5.5.
-Experiment 5: Chemical structure
+5.5 Experiment 5: Chemical structure

-In Figure 10(a) we show the chemical structure of G tetrad 12.
-Versions of this structure are used in research on the HIV-1 virus 15.
+In Figure 7 (a) we show the chemical structure of G tetrad [9].
+Versions of this structure are used in research on the HIV-1 virus [12].
 We converted this structure to a graph which we use as an input to our grammar inference system.
 We found the grammar which represents the repetitive pattern of this chemical structure.
-We show the grammar in Figure 10(b).
+We show the grammar in Figure 7 (b).
 This experiment demonstrates the potential application of our approach and also a weakness for further study.
 Although the grammar production we found captures the underlying motifs of the chemical structure, it cannot regenerate the original structure which has the ring form.
-This limitation results from the fact that our productions use an embedding mechanism that can replicate the structure but is unable to close the ring.
-If used in generation, our connection instructions connect only two instances that have common edge.
-One approach that could capture a circle would be looking for sets of instances that form a cycle.
-We can then propose a cyclic production for a cycle of this specific size (e.g., 4 in experiment 5 data), or a variable-sized cycle.